 Outcomes measurement is a major shift in the social good space, and offers an amazing opportunity for funders, nonprofits and other change-makers to truly collaborate on achieving results.
 When you consider where your organization is on your outcomes maturity journey, take this idea one step further and connect with your partners to see where they are as well.
 You may find that sharing the journey to greater outcomes measurement maturity could be the ultimate “rising tides lift all boats” story for the social good sector.
 And when we elevate each other, we can elevate our shared impact.

 How are you and your partners approaching outcomes measurement today?
-Drop me a line to share your story.
+Share your story in the comments section below.